A journey through history, art and countryside in Umbria, a hidden gem nestled in the heart of Italy.

 Hassness Country House offers a retreat from today’s always connected world.
 There's no TV, no phones in the bedrooms, and very little mobile reception in this sparsely populated valley of West Cumbria.
 If you do need to contact the outside world there is a payphone available and Wi-Fi is also available throughout the property (including the bedrooms).
 At Hassness Country House you’ll take a step back from the frantic world beyond the fells.
 It’s far enough away yet convenient for the main tourist hubs of Keswick; this is a quieter, less trodden part of the Lake District with dramatic and tranquil scenery.
 Our friendly managers, Debbie and Laurie, will make you feel welcome.

-Hassness Country House has a small licensed bar which offers a selection of red and white wines, beer and a small assortment of spirits at reasonable prices (payment by card only).
+Hassness Country House has a small licensed bar which offers a selection of red and white wines, beer and a small assortment of spirits at reasonable prices.
 You can walk the mile into Buttermere village (a tiny hamlet) for a drink or something to eat at one of the two pubs, but otherwise you can just get away from it all.
 The madding crowds don’t come anywhere nearby, and the surrounding hills are generally less well stomped than the more readily accessible peaks.

 Trip Information